Azie88/Docker-web-app/README.md

 4. Access the Application: Open your web browser and go to http://localhost:800 to view your PHP login form.

+## Contributing

+If you'd like to contribute to this project, please feel free to fork the repository and submit a pull request.

 ## Author

 Andrew Obando